Webnist/ichigen-san/README.md

 Private publishing

 == Description ==
-Because you can not be viewed unless you log When you activate this plug-in, You can start a private blog.
+If you would like to start a private blog, you just have to activate this plugin.
-Furthermore, you can also be used for communication between the acquaintance.
+This plugin version protects your posts either by:

-You, there is a case to put the BASIC authentication if you create a site with demonstration case of the author, it is not smart.
+1. Log in Screen - where users have to login to view your posts or
-Troublesome if you use this plugin, you can also authenticate goodbye BASIC.
+2. Basic Authentication - the author sets the username and the password that users have to use before reading your posts.

-Sorry, this version was support BASIC authentication.
+You can disable the plugin when you wish to make all your posts public.

-About the origin of the plug-in.
+About the origin of the plugin:
-There is a culture of "Ichigen-San Okotowari" in Japan.
+There is an "Ichigen-San Okotowari" culture in Japan.
-Speaking of "Ichigen-San Okotowari", the first person not related at all to the shop is meant to be refused to enter the shop.
-To enter into such stores must be some referrals from persons acquainted with the shop.
+"Ichigen-San Okotowari" is a formal and traditional custom of Japan where the first person not related at all to the shop is meant to be refused to enter it.
+To enter into such stores, there must be some referrals from persons acquainted with the shop.

 == Installation ==
-A plug-in installation screen is displayed on the WordPress admin panel.
+A plugin installation screen is displayed on the WordPress admin panel.
-It installs it in `wp-content/plugins`.
+Install it in `wp-content/plugins`.
-The plug-in is made effective.
+The plugin is made effective.
 Open \'Settings\' -> \'Set Ichigen San\' menu.

 == Upgrade Notice ==